markdtlindsay/fault-reporter/README.md

 ## Database Setup

-The application can create the SQLite database (`app.db`) automatically on first run using the `schema.sql` file and preloaded data.
+The application creates the SQLite database (`app.db`) automatically on first run using the `schema.sql` file and inserts 10 test users and 10 fault records.

-Alternatively, a prebuilt `app.db` file is included in the repository for convenience.
+No manual setup is required.

 ### Option 1: Auto-create on first run (recommended)

 If `app.db` does not exist, the application will:
 - Execute `schema.sql` to define the database structure
-- Insert 10 users and 10 fault records
+- Populate it with realistic test data

-This requires no manual action — the app will be ready to use once started.
+This happens automatically when the app is first accessed.

 ### Option 2: Use the prebuilt `app.db`

-The repository includes a working database with test data.
-You can run the app immediately without triggering auto-creation.
+If preferred, you may use the included `app.db` file, which contains the same test data as the auto-generated version.

-To reset or recreate the database manually:
+To recreate the database manually:
-1. Delete the existing `app.db`
+1. Delete `app.db`
-2. Run the app and it will rebuild using `schema.sql` (Option 1)
+2. Run the application, and it will regenerate automatically

 ### 5. Run the application